Immortalin/perlin/README.md

 How to download from GitHub
 -----
+1. Go to the GitHub page.
-1. Click 'Clone or download' from the GitHub page.
+2. Click 'release' at the top of the GitHub page.
-2. You can delete all files except:
-* Perlin.exe
-* Perlin.ico
-* /data/
-* /notes/
-3. You can create a shortcut to the Perlin.exe file on your desktop.
-4. Run!
+3. Download the 'Perlin.zip' file.

 Latest Release (1.1.0)
 -----